 Membership in a Club or an Organization

 Many colleges seek out students who showcase their leadership potential, and one of the best ways to prove your mettle is by joining a club or an organization.
-Though you don’t necessarily have to be president of the club, the more active you are within an organization, the more likely it is that you’ll impress a college admissions board.
+You don’t necessarily have to be president of the club.
+But, the more active you are, the more likely you’ll impress a college admissions board.
 Colleges love when prospective students are willing to step up, reach out, join, and make the campus and surrounding community a better place.

 Much like other clubs and organizations, community outreach—whether through a community club, religious organization, or any other type of outreach center—can help you show off your leadership and philanthropy skills.
 Colleges are more likely to accept students who work well within their communities than students who aren’t active.

 Active in Student Government

 Student government shows you are not only a joiner but a leader who is civic-minded and willing to work to improve your school.
 Student government is especially useful for those who are interested in government, civics, and other leadership roles.
 The more active you are in student government, the more likely it is you’ll be active in your college-level government as well.

 If you want to major in communications, Debate Team is one of the top organizations you join in high school.
 Debate team helps hone communication skills, critical thinking skills, and keeps your mind sharp during impromptu speaking opportunities.
 Active debate team membership also proves to your prospective school that you have excellent written and speaking communication skills.